 How to take the challenge:

-Write or film a kind and uplifting message to your followers on social media.
+Film a kind and uplifting message to your followers on social media.
+The video could be anything from what kindness means to you, a kind message to your followers, a memory of when someone was kind to you, anything that could inspire more kindness during this difficult time.
 There is no wrong way to be kind, make the challenge your own.

-Post it and tag @autismspeaks and three of your friends and nominate them to post kind messages of their own.
+Post it and tag @autismspeaks using #KindnessCounts and three of your friends and nominate them to post kind messages of their own.

 Watch the kindness and positivity that you sparked, spread!